NourAlSalhi/Admin-Dashboard/README.md

 ## Usage

-To use this Next.js application, follow these steps:
+I use in this project{Next.js/React, TypeScript, Tailwind CSS, Recharts} To use this Next.ts application, follow these steps:

 1. Run the development server: